 Free soil tests for Arkansans

-If you are a homeowner and your garden or lawn isn't looking so great, maybe it's time to see how your soil is doing.
+If you are an Arkansas homeowner or landowner and your garden or lawn isn't looking so great, maybe it's time to see how your soil is doing.

 Soil testing can be done in the fall or in the spring before the lawn greens up.
-We offer Arkansas homeowners free soil testing.
+We offer Arkansans free soil testing.
+If you are interested in soil testing and are out of state, check with your state's land grant university for a similar service.

 How to Gather Your Soil Sample